-Report Says Bears Have Signed Purchase Agreement For Arlington Racetrack Property; Mayor Lightfoot Says Work To Keep Team In Chicago Will Continue
+Bears Sign Purchase Agreement For Arlington Park Property; Lightfoot Says City Will Work To Keep Team In Chicago

 — Mayor Lori E. Lightfoot (@chicagosmayor) September 29, 2021

-In a tweet at that time, Ted Phillips, Bears President and CEO said “it’s our obligation to explore every possible option to ensure we’re doing what’s best for our organization.”
+In a tweet at that time, Phillips said “it’s our obligation to explore every possible option to ensure we’re doing what’s best for our organization.”

 The Bears have been playing at Soldier Field since 1971 – they shared Wrigley Field with the Cubs before that.
 The most recent stadium renovation took place in 2003.

 The stadium went through massive renovations nearly two decades ago at a cost of over $600 million.
 Even with the upgrade, Soldier Field still has a capacity of only 61,500, smallest in the NFL.
-There are 13 stadiums hold more than 70,000.
+There are 13 stadiums that hold more than 70,000.

 CBS 2’s Matt Zahn reported in June that Arlington Heights has been a long rumored potential moving spot.

-Just the size of the property at 326-acres, compared to the 17 acre park Soldier Field sits on, makes it an attractive spot, along with easy access to a Metra stop and the expressway.MORE NEWS: Chicago Weather: Warming Trend
+Just the size of the property at 326-acres, compared to the 17 acre park Soldier Field sits on, makes it an attractive spot, along with easy access to a Metra stop and the expressway.MORE NEWS: 3 Expressway Shootings Reported In Less Than 4 Hours Overnight

 In May, CBS Sports reported the team was “seriously considering” a move out of Chicago.